md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Public research repositories.
 * Government knowledge-sharing platforms.

-Greater access to public information may support research, innovation, transparency, and civic engagement.
+Greater access to public information may support research, innovation, transparency, and civic engagement [18,21,33,78,79,82].

 ### Recommendation 4: Develop National Knowledge Repositories

-Governments generate large volumes of reports, policies, regulations, and institutional knowledge that are often difficult to access and analyze.
+Governments generate large volumes of reports, policies, regulations, and institutional knowledge that are often difficult to access and analyze [10,11,17,32].

 Future efforts may explore: